tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 7. The Dispatcher returns the page to the browser
 8. If the same page is requested a second time, it can be served directly from the Dispatcher cache without the need of re-rendering it on the Publish instance.
 This saves waiting time for the user and CPU cycles on the Publish instance.

-I was talking about pages in the last section.
-The same scheme also applies to other resources such as images, CSS files, PDFs downloads and so on.
+We were talking about "pages" in the last section.
+But the same scheme also applies to other resources such as images, CSS files, PDFs downloads and so on.

 #### How Data Is Cached

 The Dispatcher module leverages the facilities which the hosting Apache server provides.
 Resources such as HTML-pages, downloads and picture are stored as simple files in the Apache filesystem.
 It's that simple.

 The filename is derived by the URL of the requested resource.
-If you request a file `/foo/bar.html` it is stored under /`var/cache/docroot/foo/bar.html`.
+If you request a file `/foo/bar.html` it is stored for example under /`var/cache/docroot/foo/bar.html`.

 In principle, if all files are cached and thus stored statically in the Dispatcher, you could pull the Publish system's plug and the Dispatcher would serve as a simple web server.
 But this is just to illustrate the principle.
-Real life is more complicated, however.
+Real life is more complicated.
 You cannot cache everything, and the cache is never completely "full" as the number of resources can be infinite due to the dynamic nature of the rendering process.
 The model of a static filesystem helps to generate a rough picture of the capabilities of the dispatcher.
-It helps to explain the limitations of the dispatcher.
+AND it helps to explain the limitations of the dispatcher.

 #### The AEM URL Structure and File System Mapping

-To understand the Dispatcher, let us revisit the structure of a simple sample URL.
+To understand the Dispatcher in more detail, let us revisit the structure of a simple sample URL.
 Let's look at the below example,

 ```
 http://domain.com/path/to/resource/pagename.selectors.html/path/suffix.ext?parameter=value&amp;otherparameter=value#fragment